-Disclaimer: This procedure is performed using the Microsoft Azure Active Directory web application.
+Disclaimer: This procedure is performed using the Azure Active Directory web application.
 The Azure AD application is subject to change without notice.
 Consult Microsoft documentation, such as Azure Active Directory Documentation.

 Before You Begin